msqr/coding101/text-quest/README-G6.md

 and `java.util.TreeSet`.
 The `HashSet` is a good all-around set implementation that does not maintain any order of the values added to it, so when you iterate over the values in the set you have no way of knowing what order they will be returned.
-The `LinkedHashSet` maintains **insertion order** of the values, so when you list the values they will be listed in the order they were added, oldest to newest.
-The `TreeSet` maintains **sorted order** of the values, so when you list the values they will be listed in a sorted order, be that alphabetic (for strings) or numeral (for numbers).
+The `LinkedHashSet` maintains **insertion order** of the values, so when you iterate over the values they will be returned in the order they were added, oldest to newest.
+The `TreeSet` maintains **sorted order** of the values, so when you iterate over the values they will be returned in a sorted order, be that alphabetic (for strings) or numeric (for numbers).

-> :bulb: Unless you rely on an ordering of the values in a set, the `HashSet` is your best option
+> :bulb: Unless you rely on an ordering of the values in a set for some reason, the `HashSet` is
-> and will perform better than `LinkedHashSet` or `TreeSet`.
+> your best option and will perform better than `LinkedHashSet` or `TreeSet`.

 ### Collection iteration